Mac Davis: Acting career

 From 1974 to 1976, Davis had his own television variety show on NBC, The Mac Davis Show.
 He made his feature film debut opposite Nick Nolte in the football film North Dallas Forty (1979) and was listed as one of 12 "Promising New Actors of 1979" by Screen World magazine.

+In 1980, Davis hosted an episode of The Muppet Show.
+He performed "Baby Don't Get Hooked On Me", "It's Hard To Be Humble", and "I Believe in Music".

 Davis also starred in the 1981 comedy film Cheaper To Keep Her, playing a divorced detective who worked for a neurotic feminist attorney.
-He tracked down husbands who were failing to pay alimony to their ex-wives to fund his own alimony payments for his own ex-wife.
-The film received mainly negative reviews and was not a box-office success.

-In 1980, Davis hosted an episode of The Muppet Show.
-He performed "Baby, Don't Get Hooked On Me", "It's Hard To Be Humble", and "I Believe in Music".

 In 1983, he appeared in The Sting II, as Jake Hooker, a younger relative of Johnny Hooker, portrayed by Robert Redford in The Sting.

-Davis played Will Rogers in the Broadway production of The Will Rogers Follies and in its national tour.
+In November 1991, Davis checked into the Betty Ford Clinic, marking the beginning of his commitment to sobriety.
+Exactly four months later, he performed as Will Rogers in the Broadway production of The Will Rogers Follies at the Palace Theater, noting that it was his first-ever sober performance.
+Following each show, Davis shared his journey to sobriety and urged anyone battling addiction to attend an Alcoholics Anonymous meeting.
+He continued to play Will Rogers for over a year during the show's national tour.

 In 1998, Davis starred in the sports comedy Possums, which debuted at the Sundance Film Festival.

 Davis served as the balladeer for the 2000 telefilm The Dukes of Hazzard: Hazzard in Hollywood, replacing Don Williams, who had served the part in 1997's The Dukes of Hazzard: Reunion! and Waylon Jennings, who narrated the original Dukes of Hazzard television show.
 Davis was the first balladeer to appear on-screen to welcome the audience and provide exposition.

 Davis was inducted into the Nashville Songwriters Hall of Fame in 2000.
 He was awarded a star symbol on the Hollywood Walk of Fame, located at 7080 Hollywood Boulevard, for his contribution to the recording industry.

 In 2001, Davis played a fellow karaoke competitor to Jon Gries's Sunny Holiday in the Polish brothers' film Jackpot.
 In the film, a dispute began between Sunny's manager, played by Garrett Morris, and Davis's character about what song he should sing.
-The manager suggested Davis's "Baby, Don't Get Hooked On Me", which Davis's character claimed just was not him.
+The manager suggested Davis's "Baby Don't Get Hooked On Me", which Davis's character claimed just was not him.

 From 2001 to 2003, Davis voiced the character of Barber Bingo on two episodes of the animated TV series Oswald; "Henry Needs A Haircut" and "The Naughty Cat".

 Between 1999 and 2006, Davis provided the character voices of Sheriff Buford (two episodes) and a talk radio host named "Sports Jock" (three episodes), on the animated series King of the Hill.

 Davis also guest-starred briefly in the 8 Simple Rules episode "Let's Keep Going: Part 2" in April 2004.

 He had a recurring role as Rodney Carrington's father-in-law in the sitcom Rodney.